usds/html-prototype/README.md

 - `input_value="Custom input value"`: Overrides the `label_text` with a custom `value` for the input.
 - `follow_up="followup_id"`: Must be `id` of a `<div>` that includes followup fields or text.
 See more about [follow up questions](https://github.com/usds/html-prototype#follow-up-questions)
 - `disabled="true"`: Only accepts true.
 Disables a field.
 Use mainly when include is inside a followup.
+- - `optional="true"`: Only accepts "true", makes radio selection optional instead of required by removing the `required` attribute.

 ### Date